Diaconis-Ylvisaker prior penalized likelihood for $p/n \to \kappa \in (0,1)$ logistic regression: Concluding remarks

-For future work, translating results in the AMP literature about generalisations to non-normal model matrices (see, for example, \citealt{bayati+etal:2015} and \citealt{chen+etal:2021}) to logistic regression estimated using MDYPL seems a fruitful direction.
-In addition, in our work, we have assumed the existence of a solution to equations \eqref{eq:state_evol} for specific values of $(\alpha, \kappa, \gamma)$.
+The simulation results in Section~\ref{sec:case-study} and the empirical evidence in Section~\ref{sec:bt-mar} of the Supplementary Material document on the estimation and inference from Bradley-Terry models with competitions missing at random suggest that our results apply beyond normal covariates.
+In that direction, the techniques of \citet{bayati+etal:2015} and \citet{chen+etal:2021} can be useful to extend to relax that assumption to sub-Gaussian covariates.
+Also, \citet{li+sur:2024} demonstrates the breakdown of proportional asymptotic results under Gaussian model matrices for ridge linear regression when the distribution of the covariates is heavy-tailed or asymmetric, and develop appropriate debiasing procedures.
+The extension of such techniques to MDYPL estimation with logistic regression models is the subject of ongoing work.
+We have also assumed the existence of a solution to equations \eqref{eq:state_evol} for specific values of $(\alpha, \kappa, \gamma)$.
 Recent works such as \citet{sur+candes:2019} and \citet{salehi+et+al:2019} also rely on similar assumptions.
-The existence of stationary points to state evolution equations has been proven in \citet{montanari+etal:2023, liang+sur:2022, li+sur:2024, bellec+loriyama:2024} in settings that are similar in spirit to ours and we expect the techniques used therein to be useful in establishing the existence of a solution to \eqref{eq:state_evol} and \eqref{eq:state_evol_inter} and its extensions to adaptive choices of $\alpha$.
-Theorem~\ref{thm:boundedness_betady} shows that $\betady$ is of order $\sqrt{n}$ for any $\alpha \in (0, 1)$ when the ML estimate exists, and that for any $(\kappa, \gamma)$, there exists a range of shrinkage factors for which the same holds.
-Evidently, that result is a partial characterisation of the boundedness of $\vnorm{\betady}_2$ for any $(\kappa, \gamma)$.
-However, we provide strong empirical evidence that the MDYPL estimator is bounded even for $(\kappa, \gamma)$ settings where the ML estimate does not exist.
-Finally, while our simulation results provide no evidence against the validity of Conjecture~\ref{conj:intercept} when a non-vanishing intercept is included in the model, a formal result would further strengthen the theoretical standing of MDYPL.
+The existence of stationary points for the state evolution equations is proven in various works, for example, \citet{montanari+etal:2023}, \citet{li+sur:2024}, and \citet{bellec+loriyama:2024}, in settings that are similar in spirit to ours.
+We expect the techniques used therein to be useful in establishing the existence of a solution to \eqref{eq:state_evol} and \eqref{eq:state_evol_inter} and its extensions to adaptive choices of $\alpha$.
+Another line of ongoing work focuses on extending the results about the MDYPL estimator to the case $\bbeta_p \neq \bb{0}_p$, and proving Conjecture~\ref{conj:intercept}, which can be achieved using Gaussian min-max comparisons similar to the analyses of \citet{salehi+et+al:2019}.